mtiid/robots/README.md

 programmers
 -----------

-hiduino-robot-server and midi-robot-client written by Ness Morris and Bruce Lott in the winter of 2013-2014.
+hiduino-robot-server and midi-robot-client written by Ness Morris and Bruce Lott in the winter of 2013-2014

-hiduino-robot-server based on code by Ajay Kapur, Owen Vallis, and Dimitri Diakopoulos.
+hiduino-robot-server based on code by Ajay Kapur, Owen Vallis, and Dimitri Diakopoulos

-serial-robot-server written by Eric Heep in the summer of 2014, currently maintained by Eric Heep.
+serial-robot-server written by Eric Heep in the summer of 2014, currently maintained by Eric Heep

 If there are any issues connecting or adding a robot to the server, email ericheep@alum.calarts.edu